 During the year under review, the Audit and Risk Committee reviewed the Internal Audit Mandate for approval by the Board, in light of the principles and recommended practices of King IV.

-The Board continuously monitors that internal audit follows a comprehensive quality assurance and improvement process, regularly reviews Remgro’s risk profile and approves the risk-based annual internal audit work plan accordingly.
+The Board continuously monitors that the internal audit follows a comprehensive quality assurance and improvement process, regularly reviews Remgro’s risk profile and approves the risk-based annual internal audit work plan accordingly.

 The Audit and Risk Committee has appointed Mr Deon Annandale as Remgro’s CAE.
 The Board is satisfied with the attributes, objectivity and independence of the CAE, and that the CAE has the necessary gravitas and competence.
-The CAE is invited to attend meetings of the Management Board, as and when required, in addition to standing invitations to the ROTIG and Treasury Committees’ meetings and the investment strategy conference.
+The CAE is invited to attend meetings of the Management Board, as and when required, in addition to standing invitations to the ROTIG, Operational ESG and Treasury Committees’ meetings and the investment strategy conference.